 Looking for more tips for improving the lighting in your videos?
 Look no further than our Video Creation Basics: Lighting guide.

 To learn more about audio, check out our Video Creation Basics: Audio guide.

 Not sure what video to make next?
 We've got you covered.
-We've compiled so many lists of video ideas, the inspiration will never run out!
+We've compiled so many lists of video ideas that the inspiration will never run out!

-When you're done with that, if you're hungry for more ideas, click through the list below:
+Get started with our 10 most popular video templates for work and life.
+If you're hungry for more ideas, click through the list below:

 You’re all set to start creating stunning videos in Animoto!
 Keep an eye on the blog for even more video tips and ideas along the way.